BadMagic100/TheRealJournalRando/README.md

   * Full Journal Rando - Both of the location types described above will exist.
 There will be 2 corresponding item types, one which grants only visibility in the journal, and one which grants the Hunter's notes.
     The items are progressive, so you are guaranteed to receive them in order.
+* **Hunter's Notes Previews** - How previews will be handled at Hunter's notes locations.
+The options are the same shop preview settings in base rando.
+* **Dupe Hunter's Journal** - For helping get access to the above previews.

+### Pool Settings

 * **Regular Entries** - a toggle to determine whether entries for normal enemies that are required for the Keen Hunter achievement will be randomized.
 * **Boss Entries** - a toggle to determine whether entries for bosses that are required for the Keen Hunter